Lesson Plan - Get It!

 Those are the things you built your multimedia elements around.

 When considering what elements to incorporate into your presentation, you want to choose things that add to your presentation only.
 You don't want to fill the space with fluff or too many competing elements.
 This will distract your audience from what you're trying to convey.

 Say vs. Show

 Your slideshow or other visual presentation is an aid to your overall presentation.
-Meaning, what you say is the foundation.
+What you say is the foundation.

 What you say to the audience is your oral presentation or speech.
 This is where the narrative of your information is presented.
 This is your opportunity to connect with your audience on a person-to-person level to present your topic.

 What you show is a tool to enhance the information you're delivering.
-What you show should:
+You show with the following.